619lyz/619lyz/README.md

 🤖 Interested in Robot Learning, Embodied AI and Sim-to-Real

-👁️ Focused on Object Detection, Policy Learning and Robot Control
+👁️ Focused on Object Detection, Policy Learning and Robot Control.

 </td>
 </tr>